-Bikini season is upon us, which means it's time to bare (just about) everything.
-While it's entirely possible to go too long without regular bikini area upkeep during the winter (hey, it's okay!) it's a different story during the summer.
-The more often you shave, like when you're heading out to the pool, the more likely you are to get ingrown hairs.
-As unsightly as they are, it's easy to keep them under control.
-Her Campus talked to board-certified dermatologist Dr. Jeff Donovan to get the scoop.
+The summer season is upon us, which means it’s time to bare (just about) everything, whether you’re hanging in your backyard pool or social-distancing at the beach.
+While it’s entirely possible to go too long without regular bikini area upkeep during the winter (hey, it’s entirely up to you whether you shave or not—and it’s okay if you don’t) it’s a different story during the summer.
+The more often you shave, the more likely you are to get ingrown hairs.
+As uncomfy as they are, it’s easy to keep them under control.
+Her Campus talked to board-certified dermatologist Dr. Jeff Donovan to get all the info.

 What causes ingrown hairs?